WaghAishwarya/Python_Practice/README.md

-This repository contains solutions to the leetcode challenges.
+This repository contains solutions to the Leetcode Challenge and Data structures Practice.